 Now onto the coughing tips!

 - A teaspoon of honey (if your child is older than 1 year old, great natural coughing remedy for toddlers and older)–Honey soothes throat irritation from coughing and tastes yummy!
 If the cough is from allergies, raw local honey is best.
 Our pediatrician’s PA told us she became a believer in local honey after a neighbor gave her some.
 Her son loves peanut butter and honey sandwiches and after a few days of eating it, his severe season allergies went away.
 When he stopped eating his daily sandwich, they came back full force.
 Now she is building a bee hive herself!
 (I think it is interesting that she did not mention the local honey benefits to me until after my son told her that he likes the teaspoon full of honey his Mommy lets him have.)
 Tove S. puts it in a medicine syringe for easy administration.
 Amby F. also suggested local honey.

-- Peppermint essential oil–I bought a Young Living Premium Starter kit a couple of months ago.
+- Peppermint essential oil–I use essential oils quite a bit.
 (Feel free to ask me about it if interested!)
 It included peppermint oil which I diffuse at Pork Chop’s bedside to ease his breathing.
 It smells great too!
 Tanya M. suggested rubbing peppermint oil on your hands and holding them up to the child’s face for relief.

 - Vicks Vapor Rub: I don’t know where I learned this tip because I have been doing it for years on my own feet.
 At bedtime, I rub Vicks Vapor Rub on the soles of my son’s feet and put socks on them.
 This did help but I have no idea why.
 Rachel R. suggested using the Vicks Waterless Vaporizer.
 I am going to have to try that too.
 Vicks on your feet isn’t exactly comfortable.